vss-devel/zimmer/README.md

-***zimmer*** is a package for creating a [ZIM](http://www.openzim.org/wiki/OpenZIM) files, primarily from a Mediawiki-based wiki.
+***zimmer*** is a package for creating a [ZIM](http://www.openzim.org/wiki/OpenZIM) files from a Mediawiki-powered wiki.

 The package consists of 2 scripts:

-- wikizimmer.js dumps the wiki's articles (name space 0) into a collection of static HTML files.
+- wikizimmer.js — dumps the wiki's articles (name space 0) into a collection of static HTML files.

-- zimmer.js builds a ZIM file from a static HTML files collection.
+- zimmer.js — builds a ZIM file from a static HTML files collection.
 Historically, zimmer.js is mostly a drop-in replacement for [zimwriterfs](https://github.com/wikimedia/openzim/tree/master/zimwriterfs) with a notable exception: it doesn't support *withFullTextIndex* option (index format is [not documented](http://www.openzim.org/wiki/ZIM_Index_Format)).

-The major point is that `wikizimmer.js` unlike to [mwoffliner](https://github.com/openzim/mwoffliner) doesn't depend on the  [Parsoid](https://www.mediawiki.org/wiki/Parsoid) and [Redis](https://redis.io/) and `zimmer.js` unlike to [zimwriterfs](https://github.com/wikimedia/openzim/tree/master/zimwriterfs) doesn't depend on the [zimlib](http://www.openzim.org/wiki/Zimlib).
+`wikizimmer.js` unlike to [mwoffliner](https://github.com/openzim/mwoffliner) does not depend on the [Parsoid](https://www.mediawiki.org/wiki/Parsoid) and [Redis](https://redis.io/) and `zimmer.js` unlike to [zimwriterfs](https://github.com/wikimedia/openzim/tree/master/zimwriterfs) doesn't depend on the [zimlib](http://www.openzim.org/wiki/Zimlib).

 The package is relatively easy to install and it can even process some wikis running rather old versions of the Mediawiki engine.